jxnblk/mdx-go/docs/Head.md

 ## Webfonts

-The Head component can also be used to load webfonts.
+The Head component can be used to load webfonts with a `<link>` tag.

 ```mdx
 <Head>